hasdev/image-scrapper/README.md

 ## Deployment

-The app is deployed using heroku on [https://powerful-dusk-34453.herokuapp.com/](https://powerful-dusk-34453.herokuapp.com/) On production the app is served via dist setup by gulp.
+The app is deployed using heroku on [https://powerful-dusk-34453.herokuapp.com/](https://powerful-dusk-34453.herokuapp.com/) On production the app is served via dist setup using gulp.

 ## References